jakearchibald/jakearchibald.com/static-build/posts/2025/07/give-footnotes-the-boot/index.md

   <div class="details-content">

 One of the footnote patterns I didn't explore were [sidenotes](https://scottstuff.net/posts/2024/12/17/more-notes-on-notes/), which only really work on desktop.
 But the disruption is similar.
-You see the superscript, and then you have to find the related sidenote (especially annoying in implementations that `Math.random()` the note to either the left or right), then visually find your way back to the main content.
+You see the superscript, and then you have to find the related sidenote (which is especially annoying in implementations that `Math.random()` the note to either the left or right), then visually find your way back to the main content.

 </details>